Pilates for pregnancy – protect your precious cargo…

 Will I feel able for Pilates while pregnant and after delivery?

-We recommend that you do not perform Pilates during the first 12 weeks of pregnancy.
-Pilates can usually be safely resumed six weeks post-partum or 12 weeks after a Caesarian section.
+We recommend that you do not perform Pilates during the first 16 weeks of pregnancy.
+Pilates can usually be safely resumed six weeks post-partum or 12 weeks after a Caesarian section once cleared by your GP.
 Contact us for advice if you feel unsure

-Our pre-natal classes are 45 minutes in duration each Tuesday at 6.00pm
+Our pre-natal classes are 55 minutes in duration each Tuesday at 7.00pm with Emma Watson

 I’m still not sure…